DataDog/documentation/content/en/agent/basic_agent_usage/_index.md

 To manually update the Datadog Agent core between two minor versions on a given host, run the [corresponding install command for your platform][7].

-Note: If you want to manually update one specific Agent integration refer to the [Integration Management guide][8].
+Note: If you want to manually update one specific Agent integration see the [Integration Management guide][8].

 ### Configuration files